ZoomInfo

 What is outbound lead generation?

 You control who you talk to and when the conversation starts.
-Compare this to inbound lead generation, where prospects find you through Google searches, blog posts, or paid ads.
-Inbound requires you to wait for the right people to discover your content and fill out a form.
+This proactive outreach model differs from inbound lead generation, where prospects find you through Google searches, blog posts, or paid ads.
+Inbound is a pull-based approach that requires you to wait for the right people to discover your content and fill out a form.

 The difference matters for your pipeline.
 Outbound lets you go straight to the accounts you want to close.
 You pick the companies that match your ideal customer profile and start conversations today, not six months from now when they might stumble across your website.